ThriftyFun is one of the longest running frugal living communities on the Internet. These are archives of older discussions.

 www.crunchycute.com (More of my projects)

-Credit cards have only been here since the middle of last century, for hundreds of years before it was cash, barter or credit balance payable at the end of each month in full.
+Credit cards have only been here since the middle of last century, for hundreds of years before it was cash, barter or credit balance payable at the end of each month in full (which most places don't do).